Learn to Run a Server and Blogging Software

 The Domain of One’s Own project at University of Mary Washington gives all students, staff, and faculty their own domain name and web server space to administer as they wish.
 The idea is that all members of the university will experience a similar journey of discovery that I went through when I got my first server space to administer.

 This goes to show that anyone with even basic web skills can manage their own cloud hosting.
 A good hosting provider does all the hard work of managing your server uptime, troubleshooting problems, and doing all the geeky stuff that requires a computer science degree.
-My first and still favorite hosting provider is Bluehost, and their customer support has been great in helping me figure out what’s going on with my server, undo my mistakes, and show me how to have a good experience running my own personal cloud.
+My new favorite hosting provider is Reclaim Hosting, and their customer support has been great in helping me figure out what’s going on with my server, undo my mistakes, and show me how to have a good experience running my own personal cloud.
 In the meantime, though, I have gained invaluable experience in understanding how cloud software works and how to manage it effectively.
 These skills have helped me grow into an experienced Instructional Designer, Web Designer, and System Admin, just by running my own tools.

 Pick a Pro-Level Software Bundle and Master It